Jump to navigation

 Purpose of the Funds: The purpose of the Edward Byrne Memorial Justice Assistance Grant Program, offered through the Bureau of Justice Assistance (BJA), is to promote working partnerships between federal, state, and local governments to support a broad range of activities to prevent and control crime and to improve the criminal justice system.

-Funding Priorities: To support implementation of sustainable programs or provide resources that prevent or reduce or address crime, delinquency, and recidivism, or improve outcomes for those affected by crime, using innovative multidisciplinary, evidence-based, promising or best practices.
+Funding Priorities: To support the implementation of sustainable programs or provide resources that prevent or reduce or address crime, delinquency, and recidivism, or improve outcomes for those affected by crime, using innovative multidisciplinary, evidence-based, promising or best practices.

 These funds are for start-up efforts; either to attempt a new project design or to replicate a successful project.
 Because of the 48-month funding cap, it is expected that State and local agencies will assume fiscal responsibility for projects when the federal JAG funding is no longer available.
+Applicants who are applying for continuation funds or expecting to apply for continuation funding in future years (up to 48 months) for the same project will be expected to apply each year and reduce their requested funding by 10% for each subsequent year.

 Applicants are highly encouraged to consider use of research, evidence-based or promising practices, programs and activities.